MartinvonBerg/simple-lightbox-fslight/readme.txt

 The Javascript library fslightbox.js is used for that.
 You even may use the paid version of fslightbox.js.
 Plugin settings are provided by a JSON-file that may be easily changed and backed-up manually (automatically after V2.0.0).

-NEW: Added support for the complete HTML-body-code to the page (inbetween body tags).
+NEW: Added support for the complete HTML-code to the post, page etc. inbetween body tags and not only the content.
 This is an Opt-in.
 See example settings file in ./settings/plugin-settings-body.json.

 The support for HTML5-Videos and Youtube-Videos will add a small red button on the top left of the embedded Youtube-Video which opens the lightbox with that video.
 YT-Videos could be disabled by deleting the line ``` "wp-block-embed-youtube" ``` in the file ```plugin-settings.json```.
 If you do so please delete the comma at the end of the line before, too!